-Everyone knows I live with two doxies and over the years I've learned (and researched) a lot about dog wheelchairs and how much our dogs benefit from these important tools.
-When I saw this story about the veteran that created the first dog wheelchair I needed to know more about him.
+Living with two doxies over the years helped me learn (and research) a lot about dog wheelchairs and how much our dogs benefit from these important tools.
+When I saw this story about the veteran that created the first dog wheelchair, I needed to know more about him.

 This WWII veteran and veterinarian is hardly retired and cats, rabbits, and even a chicken have benefitted from this man's handiwork.

-What does he do now at 90-years-old?
-After retiring 27 years ago, Dr. Lincoln Parkes now spends 7 days a week building carts that transform disabled dogs and he's just getting started.
-According to CBS News, his company, K-9 Cart is planning to release a new wheelchair design!
+What does he do at 90-years-old?
+After retiring almost three decades ago, Dr. Lincoln Parkes spends 7 days a week building carts that transform disabled dogs and he's just getting started.
+According to CBS News, his company, K-9 Cart plans to release a new wheelchair design!

 Parkes created the first wheelchair for dogs, cats, birds, and hamsters.
 He has spent nearly 60 years designing and making wheelchairs for animals.